Webhook

 A Webhook is a tool that allows you to receive a notification for a certain event.
 It allows you to register an https URL which will receive the event data, stored in JSON.
 Webhooks can be registered for the following events:

-Product Variant Custom Fieldcreated/updated/deleted
+Product Variant Custom Field | created/updated/deleted |

-To register for the product created event, for example, you should send product/created in the event field.
+in the event field.
 Basically, you make a POST request in Webhooks endpoint providing a body with the type of webhook you want to create as well as the URL where you will be notified.

 Now let's say you want to be notified whenever an order gets paid so you don't have to make scheduled calls to retrieve this information.
-Here you should create a Webhook with the event order/paid and the URL where you will be notified in your backend.
+Here you should create a Webhook with the event order/paid

-The app/suspended and app/resumed events refer to the suspension of API access due to lack of payment.
+events refer to the suspension of API access due to lack of payment.

 You are not allowed to use a localhost/tiendanube/nuvemshop domain for webhooks.